 All observers not laboring under hallucinations of the senses are agreed, or can be made to agree, about facts of sensible experience, through evidence toward which the intellect is merely passive, and over which the individual will and character have no control.
 Such evidence is not the only kind which produces belief; though positivism maintains that it is the only kind which ought to produce so high a degree of confidence as all minds have or can be made to have through their agreements.
 (L 96)

-Verification, for Wright, meant the testing of theories by deducing from them consequences that can be confirmed by direct perception, the “undoubted testimony of the senses” (PD 47).
-What are verified are the predicted consequences of theory.
-The nature of verification Wright seemed to regard as evident and without problems of interpretation.
-Whenever he discussed it, verification was part of the solution to the problems that beset theory-making and explanation.
-These problems are the competing claims about what theoretical entities exist and what factors should militate for or against acceptance of any theory or cosmology.
+Wright, then, regarded the nature of verification as evident and without problems of interpretation.
+Verification was part of the solution to the problems that beset theory-making and explanation, e.g., the competing claims about what theoretical entities exist, and what factors should militate for or against acceptance of any theory or cosmology.
 Asserting the priority of verification as the judge of theory, Wright said that discussion of the origin of theories or any claim for their a priori character is of no moment in science, “which maintains strict neutrality toward all philosophical systems” (PD 47).
 He said that the only difference between theories and facts is that theories are more complex and less directly testable (PD 44).
-Unlike later positivists, however, Wright did not hold that terms or descriptions for theoretical entities were meaningless or to be resolved only into propositions stating their verifiable consequences.
+Unlike later logical positivists, however, Wright did not hold that terms or descriptions for theoretical entities were meaningless or to be resolved only into propositions stating their verifiable consequences.
 The unobservables postulated by science are “for the purpose of giving a material or visual basis to the phenomena and empirical laws of life in general” (PD 164–65), and some of them will be proven to exist.
 In this regard, he likened Darwin's gemmule theory to Newton's corpuscular theory of light and the molecular theory of matter.
 In alluding to the difficulty of representing the extremely small size of molecules as measured by Thomson, Wright said: